Build vs Buy AI Solution in 2026: Cost, ROI & Decision Guide

 | Maintenance Costs | Costs up to 35% of the initial investment every year. | Subscription and support charges usually cost around 15% to 20% of the total cost. |

 | Unexpected Costs | Cost also includes training, security compliance, and other such stuff.
-This can add up to your total costs. | May include additional costs for advanced features or custom integrations which may not be included in the basic plan. |
+This can add up to your total cost of ownership. | May include additional costs for advanced features or custom integrations which may not be included in the basic plan. |

 | Customization Costs | Highly flexible.
 Can be customized based on the business requirements.
 But it takes more time and technical resources. | Limited flexibility.
 It works well for standard use cases but extensive customization can be expensive. |